vincentonepointone/LifesExecutions/README.md

 ###Track your lifes daily executions, ie. what tasks did you perform and rate these task, for now you can see the net result in a css speedometer

 ###She is a little buggy feel free to refresh as all data is saved to localstorage.
 Storing data in tempory memory is a bad idea in a country that cuts your power at random times
+#The speedometer breakes unfortunately, you will have to  refresh the page for now

 #### Try it out: https://vincentonepointone.github.io/LifesExecutions/index.html